vikasprsd7/Automated-Payment-Reconciliation/Introduction.md

 **The Core Conflict**

 In a modern FinTech ecosystem, transaction data flows through multiple disparate systems: internal ledgers, payment gateways (e.g., **Stripe**, **Razorpay**), and partner bank statements.
 The "nightmare scenario" is not a security breach, but **data fragmentation**.
-Every day, millions of records must be matched across these sources to ensure that every dollar initiated by a user has actually been settled in the company’s bank account.
+Every day, millions of records must be matched across these sources to ensure that every Rupee initiated by a user has actually been settled in the company’s bank account.

 **Picture this**: You run a D2C brand on Shopify.
 Yesterday, Razorpay processed 847 orders worth ₹12.3 lakhs.
 This morning, your bank shows a settlement of ₹12.1 lakhs.
 Where's the missing ₹20,000?